You want smart political talk without the meltdowns?

 Sean, good afternoon.

-Thank you so much for having me, and all the best to you and your family and all your listeners.
+Thank you so much for having me and all the best to you and your family and all your listeners.

-I mean, you said you've you know your problem is I said this to Ben Carson once.
+I said this to Ben Carson once.

-I said, I said, Dr. Carson, please don't take this the wrong way.
+I said, Dr. Carson, please don't take this the wrong way.

 You're too nice for politics.

-You got your heart's too good for politics.
+Your heart's too good for politics.

-And you know, as much as I love you, and we both love the the flyers and the broad street bullies, but um all right, so why is it taking so long in Pennsylvania to get a result?
+But all right, so why is it taking so long in Pennsylvania to get a result?

 This election occurred a week ago, Jeff.